 Bridges perform a critical function in our highway system, and a galvanized steel bridge will ensure taxpayer money is spent effectively on an attractive, stable bridge that will remain corrosion-free for decades with little or no maintenance.
-In the Steel Bridge Design Handbook, the National Steel Bridge Alliance (NSBA) explains bridge designers should view corrosion as a long-term threat to the integrity of the bridge structure a critical design consideration that must be addressed in a rational manner during the design process.
+In the Steel Bridge Design Handbook, the National Steel Bridge Alliance (NSBA) explains bridge designers should view corrosion as a long-term threat to the integrity of the bridge structure and a critical design consideration that must be addressed in a rational manner during the design process.

 How a designer approaches protecting a steel bridge from corrosion will set the stage for the structures future costs and stability, and can make or break bridge and highway budgeting.
 An examination of competing bridge materials will reveal how hot-dip galvanized steel stands head above the rest.